rh20624/KilluaKukuroo.github.io/_pages/research.md

 CrossHAR (Cross-dataset Human Behavior Sensing)
 - Paper: CrossHAR: Generalizing Cross-dataset Human Activity Recognition via Hierarchical Self-Supervised Pretraining
 - <a href="https://github.com/kingdomrush2/CrossHAR">Code for our CrossHAR Paper</a>

+Explainability of Foundation Models
+- [EMNLP’24] Variational Language Concepts for Interpreting Foundation Language Models
+- <a href="https://github.com/Wang-ML-Lab/interpretable-foundation-models">Code for our Foundation Model Paper</a>

 Privacy of Mobile Data
 - Paper: [KDD'24] Where have you been?
 A Study of Privacy Risk for Point-of-Interest Recommendation